 Please join the BU Marine Program for our annual Lang Lecture.
-This year Stephen Palumbi will speak about climate change adaptations among marine organisms.
+This year, Stephen Palumbi will be speaking on climate change adaptations among marine organisms.

 April 19, 6:00 PM

 BU Law Auditorium, 765 Commonwealth Ave.

 Can’t make it to the talk?
 See the livestream here.

 Steve Palumbi is the Director of Stanford University’s Hopkins Marine Station, Professor in Marine Sciences and Senior Fellow at theStanford Woods Institute for the Environment.
 Steve has long been fascinated by how quickly the world around us changes.
 Work on the genomics of marine organisms tries to focus on basic evolutionary questions but also on practical solutions to questions about how to preserve and protect the diverse life in the sea.
 Steve has lectured extensively on human-induced evolutionary change, has used genetic detective work to identify whales, seahorses, rockfish and sharks for sale in retail markets, and is developing genomic methods to help find ocean species resistant to climate change.
 Work on corals in American Samoa has identified populations more resilient to heat stress.
 Work at the Hopkins Marine Station focuses on how sea urchins, abalone and mussels respond to short term environmental changes and to environmental shifts over small spatial scales.